ryantmer/ryantmer.github.io/projects.md

 ### ToodleDo10 ###

 I've been using [ToodleDo](http://www.toodledo.com) for a couple of years now as a to-do list and task manager.
 It's got a lot of features that I like, but the available BlackBerry 10 apps that interface with it aren't really to my liking, so I decided to make my own.
-I'm quite a fan of the Cascades look and feel on BB10, so I'm working on a native app that will interface with ToodleDo.
-The code for it is on my GitHub, but not much publishable work has been done on it thus far - still working on learning the ins and outs of QML/Cascades.
+I'm quite a fan of the Cascades look and feel on BB10, so I made a native app that interfaces with ToodleDo.
+See [my Toodledo10 page](http://www.ryantmer.com/toodledo10) for more info, and to get the app!

 ### AutoSky ###